Written By Ron Parker

 The CenterPunch HPX bolt from TenPoint is my favorite because of the unique design.
 Made of modulus carbon fiber with an incredible internal strength of 33 million pounds per square inch and wrapped in a Lazer-Tech carbon weave, it has the stiffness required for crossbow shooting without getting so heavy that you decrease your range.
 Specifically, they weigh about 455 grains, the sweet spot in my opinion to maximize penetration and range both, especially if you're using a modern compound crossbow with lots of power.

 Just keep in mind that using a nock like the Alpha-Nock HP may void your crossbow warranty if it specifies "flat nocks."
-TenPoint explicitly allows for the Alpha-Nock HP on their crossbow models as well as other manufacturers under the same parent company such as Wicked Ridge and Horton.
+TenPoint explicitly allows for the Alpha-Nock HP on their crossbow models as well as other manufacturers under the same parent company such as Wicked Ridge crossbows and Horton crossbows.
 Check your paperwork to be sure.

 Pros: